ibrahimmaniaa/SocialMind/README.md

 # SocialMind
-A .NET social media moderation app based on AI
+A .NET app for the moderation of social media accounts with the help of AI